AGOA: The U.S.-Africa Trade Program

 International trade experts Witney Schneidman, Kate McNulty, and Natalie Dicharry point to the dominance of a handful of the program’s participants to argue that both the United States and many of its AGOA counterparts have failed to use the program effectively.
 Only eighteen AGOA participants have crafted national strategies for taking advantage of the program, they say, signaling that the program’s goal of driving African economic development is falling short.

 Additionally, AGOA does not include fast-growing sectors such as digital and financial services.
 In recent years, analysts have called on the United States to push for more private-sector investment to take advantage of the region’s economic growth, which was higher than the global average over the fifteen years after AGOA was implemented.
-However, sub-Saharan Africa has not bounced back from the COVID-19 pandemic-induced recession like other regions have, and growth remains muted
+However, sub-Saharan Africa’s recovery from multiple global shocks, including the COVID-19 pandemic, has been sluggish compared to other regions, and growth remains muted.

 Critics also note that removing countries for human rights abuses does little to help the communities affected.
-When Ethiopia, previously one of the biggest AGOA beneficiaries, lost its eligibility status in 2022 over conflict in the country’s north, the country lost more than one hundred thousand jobs with it, and the fighting still rages on.
+When Ethiopia, previously one of the biggest AGOA beneficiaries, lost its eligibility status in 2022 over conflict in the country’s north, it lost more than one hundred thousand jobs and did not cease hostilities.
 Experts say these expulsions could push countries to strengthen trade ties with other powers; some Ethiopian business leaders, for instance, have argued in favor of moving closer to China, given Beijing’s no-strings-attached approach to investment.

 How have other countries approached trade in Africa?

-Analysts have raised concerns, however, over the high levels of debt that some African countries have taken on as the result of Chinese financing.
-But an economic slump and growing political tensions has caused some of China’s financial flows to ebb, and the International Monetary Fund has warned [PDF] that Africa’s dependence on China could lead to economic vulnerabilities.
+Analysts have raised concerns, however, over the high levels of debt that some African countries have taken on as a result of Chinese financing.
+But an economic slump and growing political tensions have caused some of China’s financial flows to ebb, and the International Monetary Fund has warned that Africa’s dependence on China could lead to economic vulnerabilities.

 The EU, another major trade partner, has signed economic agreements with regional blocs in western, eastern, and southern Africa in which both sides offer preferential treatment on tariffs for certain goods.
 It also has trade partnerships with more than a dozen individual countries, including Cameroon, Ghana, Madagascar, South Africa, and Zimbabwe, and negotiations of other regional deals are underway.
 Since the African Union’s 2019 launch of the African Continental Free Trade Agreement (AfCFTA), a trade bloc consisting of nearly every African country, the EU has touted plans to eventually reach a continent-to-continent free trade agreement.
 Some analysts, however, say that bringing such a deal to fruition would require the bloc to remedy its asymmetrical trade relationships with African partners by evening the playing field and opening more of its protected markets.

-Other countries in Asia, such as India, Japan, and South Korea have expanded their presence in sub-Saharan Africa as well.
-India’s trade with the region saw a more than tenfold increase from 2000 to 2019, reaching $56 billion, alongside surges in private investment in telecommunications, information technology, and energy.
+Other countries in Asia, such as India, Japan, and South Korea, have expanded their presence in sub-Saharan Africa as well.
+India’s trade with the region saw a twenty-five-fold increase from 2000 to 2023, reaching $82 billion, alongside surges in private investment in telecommunications, information technology, and energy.

 What is the future of AGOA?